V-3 cannon: Development

 France collapsed in June 1940 at the beginning of World War II, and German troops acquired the plans of this long-range gun.
-In 1942, this patent attracted the attention of August Cönders, developer of the Röchling shell and chief engineer of the plants "Röchling Stahlwerk AG" in Wetzlar, Germany.
-Cönders thought that the gradual acceleration of the shell by a series of small charges spread over the length of the barrel might be the solution to the problem of designing very long range guns.
-The very strong explosive charge needed to project shells at a high speed was causing very rapid degradation of the gun tubes of conventional guns.
+In 1942, this patent attracted the attention of August Coenders, developer of the Röchling shell and chief engineer of the plants "Röchling Stahlwerk AG" in Wetzlar, Germany.
+Coenders thought that the gradual acceleration of the shell by a series of small charges spread over the length of the barrel might be the solution to the problem of designing very long range guns.
+The very strong explosive charge needed to project shells at a high speed was causing rapid degradation of the gun tubes of conventional guns.